Paswan: History

 They have been considered to be an untouchable community.
 In Bihar, they are primarily landless, agricultural labourers and have historically been village watchmen and messengers.
 They are one of the most discriminated caste group in the feudal society of rural Bihar.
 Reports indicates that the Dusadh landless women were often subjected to undignified teasings like "pinching on breast" by their landlords who were primarily Rajputs.
-The landlords also raped these women frequently in order to keep their men in subversive position.
+The landlords also raped these women frequently in order to keep their men in submissive position.

 Prior to 1900, they also used to rear pigs particularly in Uttar Pradesh and Bihar.
 The Paswans defend the occupation of rearing of pigs by stating it as a strategy to counter the Muslims.
 They assert that, in order to protect themselves from Muslims, Paswan girls used to wear amulets made from bones of pigs and kept pigs at their doors, given the animosity of Muslims with pigs.
 Since Rajputs of Rajasthan also reared as well as hunted wild pigs, this fact is used by them to defend this occupation which is corroborated by the fact that after the end of Zamindari system, the traditional occupation of serving as guards couldn't provide subsistence to them.

 The Paswans have also been historically associated with martial pursuits and many fought on behalf of the East India Company during the 18th century in the Bengal Army.
 The 2011 Census of India for Uttar Pradesh showed the Paswan population, which is classified as a Scheduled Caste, as being 230,593.
 The same census showed a population of 4,945,165 in Bihar.

 The folk hero of the Paswans is Chauharmal.
 Within Paswan folklore, the tale of Chauharmal and Reshma is well known.
 Reshma, the daughter of a powerful Bhumihar landlord, persuades Chauharmal to marry her against her father's wishes.
 Eventually Chauharmal confronts his beloved's father and defeats him, symbolizing the victory of the community over their Bhumihar oppressors.
 Other versions of the tale reject this empowering message by claiming Chauharmal was born in a Brahmin family in previous birth while Reshma was born as his wife.

 Apart from Chauharmal Baba, some Dusadh also worship Gauriya Baba.This folk hero as per their oral traditions is contemporary of Mughal rule in India.
 According to the folklores he used to ride a horse and protected not only his own castemen but also the other Hindus including the Rajputs from the onslaught of Mughal soldiers and forcible conversions to Islam.
 Baba used to bury the head of pig in front of his house which was located at the fringe of village.
 Since pigs were anathema for Muslims, it protected the village from the incursions of Mughal soldiers who were predominantly Muslim.